 When does sportswashing begin?

 How much of it is credible, how much is not?
-“For us as an agency, the challenge is to differentiate between the various players,” Socher sums up.
+“For us as an agency, the challenge is to differentiate between the various players,” Socher summed up.
 “Of course, you always ask yourself if you would work for Formula 1, for example.”
 In the end, however, according to the marketing expert, one must also be able to answer the question of an alternative.
 “After all, we all want sports to stay with us.
 That’s why for us at Green Game, if the sport wants to credibly improve something, we’re in.”

 Apart from major international events, however, the sponsorship issue will affect every single golf facility in the future.
 How attractive is a golf club as an advertising partner for an insurance company if it irrigates its course with drinking water?
 Can a 5-star golf resort still be booked for a world final of a tournament series if it cannot state what Co2 value the sponsor has to book for its employees for an overnight stay?
 In many companies, the question of Co2 values is becoming an integral part of the hotel booking strategy.
-Siemens recently announced that, from 2023, hotels will have to present their environmental data in order to be considered for a booking.
+Siemens announced in 2022 that hotels will have to present their environmental data from 2023 in order to even be considered for a booking.
 If you think about the major tournament series in golf, such as the Mercedes Benz Trophy or the BMW Golf Cup International, you can assume that the sustainability balances of the tournament locations – at least for the final events – will also play a role here in the coming years.